 Christianity will, therefore, be no less than two thirds of RE curriculum time.
 The teaching of Christianity is core to the teaching of RE in these Church of England schools.
-However as Church schools we have a duty to foster an accurate and increasing understanding of world religions and world views.
+However, as Church schools and the diverse nature of the community that we serve, we have a duty to foster an accurate and increasing understanding of world religions and world views.
 As a result, pupils will gain greater insight into the world in which they are growing up.
 They will also learn to appreciate the faith of others and develop a deeper understanding of their own ideas and beliefs.
 These outcomes must contribute to harmonious relationships within and between communities, promoting social inclusion and combating prejudice and discrimination.

-The RE curriculum
+5. The RE Curriculum

 RE teaching in the Federation also follows the legal requirements of the Education Reform Act (1988), which places RE as part of the basic curriculum; a statutory subject which is an entitlement for all pupils.
 The schools base it on the syllabus decisions ratified by the governing body and the Walsall Agreed Syllabus.
-In addition, the school uses the Lichfield Diocesan RE Guidelines, Understanding Christianity resources and other appropriate materials to enhance RE teaching and learning.
+In addition, the school uses the Lichfield Diocesan RE Guidelines, Understanding Christianity, RE Today Online resources and other appropriate materials to enhance RE teaching and learning.